Short-term plans can help in these situations:

 The next period when you can enroll in a major medical plan starts November 15, 2014.
 Until then, be sure you're covered.

-Short Term Medical Insurance is not guaranteed-issue and a temporary health insurance plan designed for people who are without health insurance and are waiting for longer term, major medical insurance coverage.
+Short-term medical insurance is not guaranteed-issue and is a temporary health insurance plan designed for people who are without health insurance and are waiting for longer term, major medical insurance coverage.
 Read important information and disclaimers about short term health insurance.

 Note that short-term health insurance is not considered minimum essential coverage under the Affordable Care Act (ACA), and you may be subject to the tax penalty if you do not maintain appropriate coverage.
 Learn more about the ACA and the tax penalty in our Affordable Care Act Resource Center.